-Finally, there is a clear difference between the on-path percentages for students who use the Program Pathways Mapper and those who do not use it with users showing a 17% higher on-path percentage than non-users.
-(Citation?)
+Finally, there is a clear difference between the on-path percentages for students who use the Program Pathways Mapper and those who do not use it with users showing a 17% higher on-path percentage than non-users (See "Clarifying the Path to Completion")

 The Program Pathways Mapper continues to be refined to reflect new course offerings.
-For example, Bakersfield College has begun offering more courses in an 8+8 format, and, as a result, the mapper will be updated to reflect these course options.
+For example, in an effort to support a significant increase in back-to-back, 8-week course offerings among various departments, "8+8" roadmaps will also be created and incorporated into the Program Mapper for certain associate degrees for transfer.
 Work is also currently being done to map pathways to all the CSUs and the UCs.
 Additionally, Bakersfield College has partnered with other institutions to assist them in their efforts to establish similar mapping tools.
-With support from the College Futures Foundation, a prototype for the CSU system including intersegmental pathways mapping for transfer degrees will soon be ready to launch.
+With support from the College Futures Foundation, a prototype for the CSU system that includes intersegmental pathways mapping for transfer degrees will soon be ready to launch.
 Building on the prototype, a group of five CSUs will soon launch an intersegmental program mapping project in collaboration with local community college partners.
 Bakersfield College is collaborating with Merced College and UC Merced to develop a prototype for the UC system (See "Educational Systems and Intersegmental Pathways").
 Finally, Bakersfield College's Leading from the Middle Force has partnered with the California Community College Chancellor's Office and more than 20 other community colleges to expand the Program Pathways Mapper and develop similar models for other colleges (See "Clarifying the Path" and "Educational Systems and Intersegmental Pathways").